transcom/mymove/docs/data/tariff400ng-yearly-import.md

 * [2018 data load](https://github.com/transcom/mymove/pull/382)
 * [2019 data load](https://github.com/transcom/mymove/pull/2036)

-1. Create a function that will take values and update the corresponding columns in the `tariff400ng_service_areas`. (see pr for details)
+1. Create a sql function that will take values and update the corresponding columns in the `tariff400ng_service_areas`. (see pr for details)
 2. Transform rates into cents add for each row, transform row into form `SELECT update_sit_rates('service_area', sit_185a, sit_185b, sit_pd_schedule);` for each row.
 3. Remember to drop the function in the migration.